Assistant District Attorney (Admitted Attorney: Intake Bureau)

 Description

-The Nassau County District Attorney’s Office seeks an experienced attorney to work in our Intake and Discovery Compliance Bureau to process the intake of new cases and prepare the necessary information for the District Court staff appearing in the Arraignment Part in District Court.
+The Nassau County District Attorney’s Office seeks experienced attorneys to work in our Intake and Discovery Compliance Bureau to process the intake of new cases and prepare the necessary information for the District Court staff appearing in the Arraignment Part in District Court.
+Intake is open for business from 7:00 a.m. - 11:00 p.m., 7 days a week, 365 days a year.
 The District Attorney’s Office relies upon the information obtained and data entered by an Intake ADA, which is invaluable to the smooth function of arraignment, discovery, and trial preparation processes.

 Qualifications and Requirements